Removing Barriers for Wildlife

 Learn more about the importance of estuarine conservation…

-For three years following the habitat enhancement of the tributary streams, North, Chum, and Lost Creeks were monitored by GeoEnginers.
-Annual spawning surveys conducted by the Refuge on these streams have consistently documented chum and coho salmon, and cutthroat trout.
+Tributary streams, North, Chum, Lost and South Creeks, are monitored by Refuge staff and volunteers.
+Annual spawning surveys have consistently documented chum and coho salmon, and cutthroat trout.

 Discover how you can get involved…

 Working Together for Wildlife at Greenhead Slough